 Many employers only think about hiring when a new need arises.
 At first glance, that seems perfectly logical.
-However, a reactive approach can lead to longer vacancies and more pressure to hire the next warm body.
-By proactively recruiting year-round, you’re less likely to be caught unprepared by unexpected departures.
-More than half (55%) of companies that have shifted toward a less traditional hiring cycle have seen shorter hire times.
+However, a reactive approach can lead to longer vacancies and greater pressure to hire the next warm body.
+By proactively recruiting throughout the year, you're less likely to be left in a bind by unexpected departures.
+Many companies that have shifted toward this less traditional hiring cycle have seen shorter hire times.
 Plus, transitioning to year-round hiring opens you up to a more diverse talent pool than hiring sporadically.

-Keeping Warm Body Syndrome from entering your hiring process is difficult, but worth it in the long run.
-A complacent, good-enough hire ends up being a financial burden and a waste of everyone’s time.
-Just be certain you’re asking the right questions and not feeling pressured to make just any hire.
+Keeping Warm Body Syndrome from entering your workplace is difficult, but it's worth it.
+A complacent, good-enough hire may end up being a financial burden and a waste of everyone's time.
+Just be certain you ask the right questions, and don't feel pressured to make just any hire.
 Finding the perfect fit may take some time.

 Related reading: Tips for finding the right candidate

 Learning what pre-employment tests are can help you decide how you may incorporate them into your company's hiring practices.

 Explore common hiring mistakes and how you can avoid them so you can find qualified candidates to fill your vacant roles.